choener/Prj-IsotopeSeparation/README.md

       --train
     ```

+# Performance tips

+- Keep the ``store`` directory on the local machine, where it can be accessed quickly.
+The summary
+  statistics inputs files won't be needed that often in comparison and can be stored on a network
+  drive.

 # TODO

 - Currently the ``barcode*.ids`` is generated from ``cat eventalign_summary.csv | awk '{print $2}' > barcode.ids``.
 This should be improved.